Bloodhound

 About the Bloodhound

-Standing 23 to 27 inches tall and weighing 80 to 110 pounds, the Bloodhound is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 23 to 27 inches tall and weighing 80 to 110 pounds, the Bloodhound is a large-sized dog.
+Possesses approximately 300 million scent receptors, the most of any breed, and their trailing results are admissible as evidence in a court of law.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview